periodtqween/alx-system_engineering-devops/0x01-shell_permissions/README.md

-add execution permission to owner groups and other user
+sets permission to a file